Chanon2000/Chanon2000/README.md

 - **DevOps & Tools**: Docker, Kubernetes, AWS, GCP, Git, Jenkins, Github Action, Nginx
 - **Programming Languages**: Golang, Python, JavaScript, Typescript, C#

----

-## 👨‍💻 About Me

-I started my journey in web development at the age of 20, working with PHP, HTML, and Bootstrap, and quickly progressed to more advanced frameworks and systems.
-I have worked in multiple roles as a full-stack developer, gaining experience in various industries and system architectures.

 ## 📫 How to reach me:

 - **Email**: [Chanon.manojit@hotmail.com](mailto:Chanon.manojit@hotmail.com)